Pit picking, sinusectomy, laser surgery (SiLaC)

 Conclusion Pit Picking "classic"

-- for little scarred and not pre-operated coccygeal fistulas
+- for not pre-operated coccygeal fistulas

-- especially in adolescents < 14 years
+- Good alternative for young patients < 14 years

 - smallest possible intervention